-Barnardo's cannot find any information in the archives about the frequency of these visits, other than stated at 4 ii) above.
+Barnardo's cannot find any information in the archives about te frequency of these visits.

 iv.
 What did these visits involve in practice?

 There are no records of these visits in the archives so Barnardo's is not able to comment in detail on what these visits involved.
 From annual reports it appears that they inspected the physical facilities and talked to the superintendent.
 It is unclear whether they saw any children during these visits.